asmundwien/safer-version-lens/README.md

 ## Known Issues

-- npm and yarn time quarantine support not yet implemented (package manager detection only)
 - No keyboard shortcuts for common actions
 - Large `package.json` files (100+ dependencies) may show slight delay on first load